Oscar Cornelio, MD

 Joanne Wilkinson, MD

-She is a native of Poland.
-After graduating from medical school, Akademia Medyczna K Marcinkowski Poznan, Poland, she moved to USA to continue her medical training.
+Dr. Pomianowski is a native of Poland.
+After graduating from medical school, Akademia Medyczna K Marcinkowski Poznan, Poland, she moved to the US to continue her medical training.
 She graduated from Family Medicine residency at Penn State/Hershey Medical Center in Hershey, Pennsylvania.
-During her residency, she worked with many underserved population of patients, especially Amish and Mennonites, who faced multiple barriers to obtain health care because of lack of medical insurance.
+During her residency, she worked with many underserved populations of patients, especially Amish and Mennonites, who faced multiple barriers to obtain health care because of a lack of medical insurance.
 Naturally, her research interest includes health services and access to health care.
 She’s also interested in alternative medicine and its role in primary care.
 She speaks Polish.
-In her spare time she enjoys mountain hiking and traveling.
+In her spare time, she enjoys mountain hiking and traveling.

 Christina Holt, MD